OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	        # CONMIN Objective = Maximize weighted sum of EPA city and highway fuel economy
         	self.driver.add_objective('-(.93*driving_sim.EPA_city + 1.07*driving_sim.EPA_highway)')

-Here, we used a weighted sum of the EPA city and highway fuel economy estimates as the objective in a maximization problem.
+Here we used a weighted sum of the EPA city and highway fuel economy estimates as the objective in a maximization problem.
 Try solving the same optimization problem using this objective.

 ::